A Painting in eight moments, by Joshua Meyer

 I hope to engage viewers in a complicated, Rashomon-like story with eight different approaches, veering into abstraction.
 Art has an ability to hold competing truths, and Judaism loves this complexity too.
 We love to answer a question with a parable—from Chassidic Tales to Kafka and Midrash—so we can enter and engage.
 I hope viewers can tell their own stories about it and consider how and why the eight slices are juxtaposed.
 I hope the paintings will cause the audience to add their own stories, weaving and sorting the coincidences and contradictions.

 Artist Joshua Meyer is known for his thickly-layered paintings of people, and for a searching, open-ended process.
 “These aren’t so much portraits as they are depictions of intimacy,” suggests the Boston Globe.
-Meyer has been recognized with a Pollock-Krasner Foundation Grant, a CJP Arts and Culture Impact Award, The Sustainable Arts Foundation Award, as well as the Massachusetts Cultural Council’s Painting Fellowship.
-The Cambridge, Massachusetts artist studied art at Yale University and The Bezalel Academy, and has exhibited in galleries and museums internationally, including Eight Approaches at Boston’s Museum of Fine Arts, Tohu vaVohu at Hebrew College, and Becoming at the Yale Slifka Center and NYU Bronfman Center and the retrospective Seek My Face at UCLA’s Dortort Center.
+Meyer has been recognized with a Pollock-Krasner Foundation Grant, a CJP Arts and Culture Impact Award, The Sustainable Arts Foundation Award, and twice with the Massachusetts Cultural Council’s Painting Fellowship.
+The Cambridge, Massachusetts artist studied art at Yale University and The Bezalel Academy, and has exhibited in galleries and museums internationally, including Eight Approaches at Boston’s Museum of Fine Arts and the Worcester Art Museum, Tohu vaVohu at Hebrew College, and Becoming at the Yale Slifka Center and NYU Bronfman Center and the retrospective Seek My Face at UCLA’s Dortort Center.
 Meyer is represented by Rice Polak Gallery in Provincetown, and Dolby Chadwick Gallery in San Francisco.
 Read more >

-“Eight Approaches” debutied in full at the MFA Boston!
-The paintings were featured as the centerpiece of the Museum’s Chanukah celebration with JArts and CJP.
-If you read my recent essay “My Guston” you probably already have a sense of what a powerful juxtaposition it will be for my work to be hanging in the same museum just after Guston’s exhibit.
+“Eight Approaches” debut in full at the MFA Boston!
+The paintings are featured as the centerpiece of the Museum’s Chanukah celebration with JArts and CJP.
+If you read my recent essay “My Guston” you probably already have a sense of what a powerful juxtaposition it is for my work to be hanging in the same museum as Philip Guston’s exhibit.
 I am thrilled to put these paintings in dialogue with the community and with the artists of the MFA.

 January – July 2023